SUSSEX MEN'S MATCH RULES

 - SX-MM.14a - The home team shall ensure that where available a ring of WHITE marker discs shall be placed to form a 'fielding ring' that is formed from circles with radii of between 20 and 25 metres from the centre stump at each end of the wicket.

-- SX-MM.14b.i - For The Men's Cup only, during the first SIX overs of each innings the fielding team shall not be permitted to have any LESS than SEVEN (excluding the bowler and the wicketkeeper) within the 'fielding ring' at the moment that a ball is bowled.
+- SX-MM.14b.i - During the first SIX overs of each innings the fielding team shall not be permitted to have any LESS than SEVEN (excluding the bowler and the wicketkeeper) within the 'fielding ring' at the moment that a ball is bowled.
 This period is to be known as the POWERPLAY.
 Should a ball be bowled when less than SEVEN fielders (excluding the bowler and the wicketkeeper) are within the 'fielding ring' then either umpire should declare a no-ball and the consequences detailed in SY-MM.11, SY-MM.12 and SY-MM.13 should follow.

-- SX-MM.14b.ii - For The Men's Cup only, where a 'fielding ring' cannot be provided then during the first SIX overs of each innings the fielding team shall not be permitted to have any more than TWO fielders in the immediate vicinity of the boundary at the moment that the ball is bowled instead, with any transgression to be managed as per rule SY-MM.14b.i.
+- SX-MM.14b.ii - Where a 'fielding ring' cannot be provided then during the first SIX overs of each innings the fielding team shall not be permitted to have any more than TWO fielders in the immediate vicinity of the boundary at the moment that the ball is bowled instead, with any transgression to be managed as per rule SY-MM.14b.i.

 - SX-MM.14b.iii - Where an innings is shortened for whatever reason the Powerplay should be reduced by the same ratio as the whole innings, but always rounded UP to the nearest full over where necessary.
 This should be mutually agreed by both captains prior to the commencement of any period of play where a Powerplay will become involved.